-16. Create a commissioner-level Office of Justice Policy and Programs (OJPP) to have collaborative responsibility for multidepartment grants (JAG, TITLE II JJDP, VAWA, JMHC, and others) to reduce silos and duplication of services.
+15. Create a commissioner-level Office of Justice Policy and Programs (OJPP) to have collaborative responsibility for multidepartment grants (JAG, TITLE II JJDP, VAWA, JMHC, and others) to reduce silos and duplication of services.
 The OJPP would also represent the County on various local, state, and national organizations, committees, and initiatives.
 (See Franklin County, OH for a model.)

-Fiscal Category: Personnel

-Time Allocation: Long Term
+Fiscal Category: Personnel Time Allocation: Long Term

-17. Ensure funding for routine Cost Benefit Analysis of Monroe County Specialty Courts including Reentry Court.
-(Problem Solving Courts staff)
+16. Ensure funding for routine Cost Benefit Analysis of Monroe County Specialty Courts including Reentry Court to ensure eligibility for competitive grant programs.
+The analysis should include the impact on those who are actively participating in these programs.
+(Problem Solving Courts staff).